ethannicholas/Frost/docs/programs.md

 When Panda tries to find the class `example.Hello` (for instance, if it is referenced in another file), it will check the search path for a file named `example/Hello.panda`.
-Because of this, you will want to use a directory and file struction that matches the package and class names of your source files.
+Because of this, you will want to use a directory and file structure that matches the package and class names of your source files.

 While a Panda source file *generally* contains a single package statement and a single public class,